smerker/Merker_Chandler_JAE/README.md

 Data and code for the paper:

 Merker, S.A and Chandler, R.B.
-In Press.
+2021.
 An experimental test of the Allee effects range limitation hypothesis.
 Journal of Animal Ecology.

 The file [JAE-data.gzip](JAE-data.gzip) contains the data required to run the N-mixture models, including:
 1) scaled and center covariates of detection